-Many new pet parents think that puppy biting is just a cute way for young dogs to play with their new owner.
-Actually, it's a very bad habit that needs to be nipped in the bud.
-Learning how to stop a puppy from biting is a necessary part of basic dog training if you want to raise a well-behaved dog.
+Some new pet owners think that puppy biting is just a cute way for young dogs to play with their owner.
+However, it's a bad habit that needs to be nipped in the bud.
+Learning how to stop a puppy from biting is essential if you want to raise a well-behaved dog.

 Like human babies, puppies go through a teething stage.
 During this stage, they try to chew on everything as a means to soothe their mouth.
 It's one of the critical periods of a young dog's stage of life.

-When you don't stop all the bad behaviors at the initial stages, it's going to be much more difficult to deal with them later in your dog's life, which can cause actual harm and other problems.
-It's one of the reasons dog owners eventually give up their pets.
+As your new young dog continues to grow, his teeth will become less sharp, but his jaw will be become more powerful.
+And if you don't stop puppy biting behavior in its initial stage, it's going to be more difficult to deal with later in a dog's life.
+That's when biting can cause actual harm and other problems.
+It's one of the most common reasons why dog owners eventually give up their pets.

-It's very important to learn how to stop a puppy from biting.
-It's much easier to curb the bad behavior in the beginning when your pooch is still young and in his initial development stages than it is to try and put an end to the habit after it has been formed.
+It's important to learn how to stop a puppy from biting as soon as possible.
+It's easier to curb the bad behavior in its very beginning, when the dog is still young and in his initial development stages, than it is to try and put an end to the habit after it has been formed.

-A lot of pet parents like to play the game which I like to refer to as “The Claw” with their puppies.
+Pet owners like to play the game which I to refer to as “The Claw” with their puppies.
 The way this game works is like this: you place your hand above your dog's head, wiggle your fingers and move your hand around so the puppy chases it.
 We all know it.

 What this does is teaches the puppy that biting your hand can be a fun game.

-I've also seen pet owners wiggle their feet when their new pooch is lying on the ground.
-While this is fun and adorable, it sends the wrong message to your canine companion.
+I've also seen pet owners wiggle their feet when their new dog is lying on the ground.
+While these “games” are fun and adorable, they send the wrong message to your dog.

 Dogs are clever animals that learn things from us, just as our kids do.
 We already know not to teach our children bad habits from the very beginning, yet we still ignore this rule when it comes to puppies.
 In other words, you will reap what you sow, so be careful.

-Staying consistent will show your Fido that biting is unacceptable at any time.
-This also means that you need to talk with other family members and guests to make sure they are on the same page.
+Staying consistent will show your dog that biting is unacceptable at any time.
+This also means that you need to talk with other family members, guests and especially kids in your household to make sure they are on the same page.

-When your puppy bites, you need to give him a clear signal that this is an unwanted behavior.
-Never miss your cue on this, and stay consistent.
+When your puppy bites, give him a clear signal that this is an unwanted behavior.
+Never miss your cue on this, and stay consistent with these signals.

 Unsurprisingly, biting inhibition is one of the most common warnings pet owners receive from animal shelters, veterinarians, dog trainers and canine experts.
 It's a problem that a large majority of pet owners have to deal with but often ignore until it's too late.

 As I explain in my video above, puppies will make a high pitched yelp to notify another puppy when they are biting too hard.
-Mimicking this sound is a natural way to show your pup that you don't like what he is doing and that his behavior is unacceptable.
+Mimicking this sound is a natural way to show a puppy that you don't like what he is doing and that his behavior is unacceptable.

 If you don't like the idea of making a high pitched yelping sound, you can use your own verbal cue.
 I like using a simple “ow” sound.

-As soon as your puppy begins to bite you, make the sound of your choosing and let your hand go limp.
-Always use the same sound/command and stay consistent with it.
+As soon as your puppy begins to bite you, make the sound of your choosing and then let your hand go limp.
+Always use the same sound as the verbal cue command to stop puppy mouthing, and stay consistent with it.

 Use the verbal cue training practice no more than 3 times within a 15 minute period.